Arenaria ciliata

 Arenaria ciliata, the fringed sandwort, is a perennial herb of the family Caryophyllaceae.
-A. ciliata is a calcicole occurring in open grassland and on bare rock in mountainous areas.
+It is a calcicole occurring in open grassland and on bare rock in mountainous areas.

 Distribution

 It is European with an outlying population in Greenland.
 This species is not known from Britain.
-It was discovered in Ireland in 1806 growing on Ben Bulben Co.
-Sligo.
+It was discovered in Ireland in 1806 growing on Ben Bulben in County Sligo.
 This remains the only known Irish population.